ms/buildtogether.tech/teams/index.md

 titled "People to Watch Out For" that described a dozen people who make teams less productive in different ways.
-As several reviewers have pointed out since, it was arrogant and harmful: arrogant because what I was really saying was, "If you don't work the same way I do, then you're wrong," and harmful because it would make people who already doubt themselves do so even more.
+As several reviewers have pointed out since, it was arrogant and harmful: arrogant because what I was really saying was, "If you don't work the way I do then you're wrong," and harmful because it would make people who already doubt themselves do so even more.

 If you read one of those earlier versions, I apologize.
 What I've tried to do below is describe ways in which I've seen people undermine themselves.
 If you